RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK5.md

 ## Task 1: Getting Familiar with Shellcode
 - We cannot just compile this code and use the binary code as our shellcode

-1. Write a shellcode is to use assembly code.
+1. The best way to write a shellcode is to use assembly code.
 Given two versions, 32-bit and 64-bit

 2. Explaining how the 32.bit version works
     - The third instruction pushes "//sh", rather than "/sh" into the stack.
 This is because we need a